-Lake District in North West England is commonly referred to as Lakeland or The lakes.
+Lake District in North West England is commonly referred to as Lakeland or The Lakes.
 This mountainous region has become one of the most famous holiday destinations in England.
-The region is not just popular for its lakes, mountains and forests but due to its rich history of association with great Lake Poets like William Wordsworth who pioneered poetry and writings in the 19th Century.
-Historically, Lake District is shared by three counties which are Lancashire, Westmorland and Cumberland but now lies in the modern Cumbria country.
+The region is not just popular for its lakes, mountains, and forests but due to its rich history of association with great Lake Poets like William Wordsworth who pioneered poetry and writings in the 19th Century.
+Historically, Lake District is shared by three counties which are Lancashire, Westmorland, and Cumberland but now lies in the modern Cumbria country.
 The Lake District National Park now includes Scafell Pike which is England’s highest mountain.
 In addition, Lake District is also home to the longest and deepest lakes in England, Windermere and Wastwater respectively.
-Lake District national Park includes almost every part of Lake District even though Lakeland Peninsulas and Kendal town are not within the Park boundary.
-It is England’s most visited part with nearly 16 million visitors per year.
-It is the largest national park in Wales and England and UK’s second largest park after Cairngorms.

-The mountains and lakes in Lake District form very impressive scenery with the natural sceneries being enhanced by the settlements and farmland.
+The mountains and lakes in the Lake District form very impressive scenery with the natural sceneries being enhanced by the settlements and farmland.
 Due to the numerous human activities like the commercial forestry that has significantly impacted on the assessment of the park, Lake District hasn’t been listed as a UNESCO World Heritage Site.
-However, there are plans to have it listed as a cultural landscape World Heritage Statues.
-Fells/mountains or lakes are some of the major attractions in Lake District and offer serious rewarding and challenging hill walks.
+However, there are plans to have it listed as a cultural landscape World Heritage Status.
+Fells/mountains or lakes are some of the major attractions in the Lake District and offer serious rewarding and challenging hill walks.
 However, mountaineers can walk on the fells rather than climbing with ropes.

-Lake District national park features extensive footpath network that lead visitors to the fells and valleys and allow excellent access.
+Lake District national park features an extensive footpath network that leads visitors to the fells and valleys and allows excellent access.
 Most tourists spend most of their time just walking by the lakes or on the fells.
-With more than two hundred fells easily accessed by visitors, you can bet there is so much to do and enjoy in Lake District.
+With more than two hundred fells easily accessed by visitors, you can bet there is so much to do and enjoy in the Lake District.